llvm/llvm-project/flang/docs/DebugGeneration.md

 !6 = !DIBasicType(tag: DW_TAG_base_type, name: "real" ...)
 ```

-In FIR, RecordType and TypeInfoOp can be used to get information about the
+In FIR, `RecordType` and `TypeInfoOp` can be used to get information about the
-types of the component and location of the derived type.
-However, there are
-still some open questions about derived types.

-1. What is the correct way to get the offset and alignment information for the
-members of the derived type.

-2. Use of derived type causes the generation of many other global variables.
+location of the derived type and the types of its components.
+We may also use
-Do they need to be retained in debug info?
+`FusedLoc` on `TypeInfoOp` to encode location information for all the components

-3. The location where a component of the derived type is declared is not
+of the derived type.
-available in RecordType or TypeInfoOp.
-This probably will need to be
-added.

 ### CommonBlocks